openvinotoolkit/geti-sdk/README.md

-- **Setting configuration for a project**, like turning auto train on/off and setting number of iterations for all tasks
+- **Setting configuration for a project**, like turning auto train on/off and setting number of iterations for all tasks.

 - **Deploying a project** to load OpenVINO inference models for all tasks in the pipeline,